GoogleChrome/web.dev/src/site/content/en/react/how-to-use-amp-in-nextjs/index.md

 #### How to conditionally serve AMP components

 AMP pages need to have their own set of valid components in place of many HTML elements.
-It’s important to make sure that they are conditionally served only for the AMP page.
+It's important to make sure that they are conditionally served only for the AMP page.
 Next.js provides a [hook] called `useAmp` to allow you to conditionally serve different elements depending on whether the AMP version of the page has loaded.